5 unmissable female-directed documentaries from 2017 | read | i-D

 Queerama

-Daisy Asquith's documentary has mined the archives of the British Film Institute, and compiled footage that captures the relationships, desires, fears and expressions of gay men and women dating as far back as 1919 -- "a century of gay rights and desires on film."
-Though it was created to mark 50 years since parliament passed the Sexual Offences Act, which decriminalised sex between two men, the film explores the intricacies of all genders and sexualities that fall somewhere outside of the norm.
-It includes footage from a 1964 ITV documentary, whose insultingly dehumanising description of LGBTQ people was compared by the Guardian to the tone of a wildlife documentary.
+Daisy Asquith's documentary has mined the archives of the British Film Institute and compiled footage that captures the relationships, desires, fears, and expressions of gay men and women dating as far back as 1919 — "a century of gay rights and desires on film."
+Though it was created to mark 50 years since parliament passed the Sexual Offenses Act, which decriminalized sex between two men, the film explores the intricacies of all genders and sexualities that fall somewhere outside of the norm.
+It includes footage from a 1964 ITV documentary, whose insultingly dehumanizing description of LGBTQ people was compared by the Guardian to the tone of a wildlife documentary.
 "Contrary to popular opinion," says the presenter, "they don't look any different from anyone else."
-In making the film, Asquith says she was "floored by the courage of the gay men, bisexuals and lesbians and anyone transgender or non-binary who came out in the first two-thirds of the 20th century."
+In making the film, Asquith says she was "floored by the courage of the gay men, bisexual, and lesbians and anyone transgender or non-binary who came out in the first two-thirds of the 20th century."

 Risk